Image default

 2. A lesson in Bulgarian history

 Koprivshtitsa is one of the rare Bulgarian cities to have preserved its authentic architecture from the period before the Liberation of the Ottoman occupation.
-The reason – unlike most cities and towns in our country, the rebel Koprivshtitsa was not burnt down during the Bulgarians’ insurrection against the Ottoman Empire in 1876 – the mass revolt which indirectly led to the reestablishment of the independence of Bulgaria two years later – in 1878.
+The reason lies in history.
+Unlike most Bulgarian towns, rebel Koprivshtitsa escaped destruction during the 1876 uprising against the Ottoman Empire, which later led to Bulgaria’s independence in 1878.

 When the Turks invaded the city and threatened to burn it down and destroy its population, the wealthy citizens of Koprivshtitsa collected money and buy the lives of their fellow citizens.
 Today, we are proud of this typical Bulgarian architectural gem immersed in history.